Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 {\bf Problem Statement.} Our goal in this section is to infer a multiple-tree topology, or an ``M-by-N'' topology according to the terminology of Section \ref{sec-statement}.
 Similarly to \cite{journal}, we take two steps.
 In the first step (Section \ref{sec-2by2}), we use several experiments and we exactly identify the type of every 2-by-2 component.
 In the second step (Section \ref{sec-merging}), we merge these 2-by-2 subnetwork components to reconstruct the M-by-N network.

 {\bf Operation of Sources.} Pairs of sources are selected and send up to $countMax$ coordinated multicast packets to all receivers.
-As in the general setup, probes are spaced apart by intervals of $T$.
+As in the general setup, probes are spaced apart by intervals of length $T$.
 In addition, we introduce a difference in the sending time of the two sources, which we call the offset $u$.
 W.l.o.g., let $S_1$ send first and $S_2$ second.

-The timing parameters $T, u, W$ are coarsely tuned so as to create observations that can distinguish among the 2-by-2 types.
-In particular (i) $T>> W$ ensures that only probes within the same experiment are coded together; (ii) $W>>$ link delay ensures source packets meet at the joining points despite link delays; (iii) $u$ is selected randomly in each iteration, so that it forces probes to meet at different points, or not meet at all, in different iterations.
+The timing parameters $T, u, W$ are coarsely tuned so as to create observations that can distinguish among different 2-by-2 types.
+In particular, (i) $T>> W$ ensures that only probes within the same experiment are coded together.
+To be more precise, we choose $T\geq g\cdot W$, where $g$ is the maximum number of joining points on any $(S_i,R_j)$ path in the topology.
+In the worst case, there can be $N$ joining points in a row and thus, $g\leq N$.
+However, in practice, $g$ is usually a lot smaller. (ii) $W>>$ path delay (between the sources and the joining points) ensures that source packets meet at the joining points despite link delays. (iii) $u$ is selected randomly in each iteration, so that it forces probes to meet at different points, or not meet at all, in different iterations.
 Finally, coarse selection of $T,W$ with rough estimates of upper bounds on link and path delays is sufficient.

 {\bf Operation of Receivers.} For a given 2-by-2 subnetwork, let the observations at the two receivers be $R_1=c_{11}x_1+c_{12}x_2$, $R_2=c_{21}x_1+c_{22}x_2$.
 Based on these observations, we design {\em Inference} algorithms that identify the 2-by-2 type (in Section \ref{sec-2by2}) and {\em Merging} algorithms that build the M-by-N from the 2-by-2's (in Section \ref{sec-merging}).